US STOCKS-Nasdaq hits correction, Dow advances as stimulus bill nears finish line

 Volume on U.S. exchanges was 14.03 billion shares.

+The financial sector .SPSY was the biggest boost in the S&P 500, hitting a record as higher market rates and a steeper yield curve helped banks.
+Industrials .SPLRCI were right behind, also reaching a record high, while the materials sector .SPLRCM neared an all-time peak.
+The technology .SPLRCT sector was deepest in the red.

-A slide in the big tech stocks that have driven the rally in equities since pandemic-induced lows of last March continued, with Apple Inc AAPL.O, Nvidia Corp NVDA.O, Tesla Inc TSLA.O and Alphabet Inc’s Google GOOGL.O leading declining shares on Nasdaq.
+The recent slide in the big tech stocks continued, with Apple Inc AAPL.O, Nvidia Corp NVDA.O, Tesla Inc TSLA.O and Alphabet Inc’s Google GOOGL.O leading declining shares on Nasdaq.

 Tech stocks are particularly sensitive to rising yields because their value rests heavily on earnings in the future, which are discounted more deeply when bond returns go up.